 III.
-Appear On Time for Court
+Appear on Time

 It is not unusual for judges to take up matters before the trial actually begins.
 Please do not arrive late for your trial appearance.
 Many Judges will issue a Bench Warrant for arrest if late.
 Best practice is to be there about 15 minutes early from your assigned trial time.
 Generally that means 8:00am or 8:30am.

 You need to plan on being in court for 1-2 consecutive days.
 Most DUI trials take a minimum of one day to complete but may (very unlikely) spill over into a third day (which would be Monday).
 Please make whatever arrangements you need to make to be with me all day Thursday (until about 3pm-ish) and Friday morning.